indihacker1222/EduSolve/README.md

 ### **3. Decentralized Payments**

-Payments are securely handled by a smart contract deployed on the BNB chain, ensuring trust between users.
+Payments are securely handled by a smart contract deployed on the EDU Test Chain, ensuring trust between users.

 ### **4. Transparent System**